Today I propose an extremely simple recipe, ideal for renewing your drinks and impressing your friends.

 The ingredients are very simple: a good duck breast, coarse salt, herbs, spices… and two weeks of patience!
-You’ll see more uses of the dried duck breast in future posts as they are numerous: soon we will give you our spaghetti recipe with pesto, rocket and dried duck breast.
+You’ll see more uses of the dried duck breast in future posts; soon, we’ll share our spaghetti recipe with pesto, rocket, and dried duck breast.
+You can use any type of seasoning; vary the herbs and spices as you see fit.
+Better: why not buy two duck breasts and prepare different seasonings to compare the tastes?
+The only question you will ask is: Why didn’t you do it sooner?
+Here we go.Photo credit: © Eatwell101.com

 - 1 duck breast (here’s how to select your duck breast for cooking)